Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ## The Landing Page

   The home page hero on the landing page includes a photograph of the choir with a text overlay which captures the essence of the choir.
-This section introduces the sighted user to the choir with an eye catching image to grab their attention, the text gives the non-sighted user a very brief introduction to the choir.
+This section introduces the sighted user to the choir with an eye catching image to grab their attention.
+The text gives the non-sighted user a very brief introduction to the choir.

 ### Mobile Screenshot
     iPhone 6/7/8